 - Our website, KidneyFund.org, had more than 5 million page views.

-- More than 110,000 patients, caregivers and kidney care professionals participated in our social media community.
+- Nearly 130,000 patients, caregivers and kidney care professionals participated in our social media community.

-- Our blog, Kidney Today, featured informative and lively content written by patients, health care professionals and others involved in the fight against kidney disease.
+- Our award-winning blog, Kidney Today, featured informative and lively content written by patients, health care professionals and others involved in the fight against kidney disease.

-More than 6,200 health care professionals took AKF's 11 free, certified online courses in 2015, obtaining continuing education about caring for people with, and at risk for, kidney disease.
-We introduced three new courses in 2015.
+More than 5,900 health care professionals took AKF's nine free, certified online courses in 2016, obtaining continuing education about caring for people with, and at risk for, kidney disease.

 We depend on the generosity of the American public to carry out our mission.
 In 2016, we continued our longstanding record of spending 97 cents of every donated dollar on programs and services.

-- In 2015, AKF also was named to Charity Navigator's “Top 10" list of organizations with the most consecutive 4-Star ratings.
+- In 2016, AKF also was ranked in Charity Navigator's “Top 10" list of organizations with the most consecutive 4-Star ratings.
 AKF is the only health nonprofit included in the list.

-- Consumer Reports in 2015 listed the American Kidney Fund as one of the "Best Charities for Your Donations."
+- Consumer Reports in 2016 listed the American Kidney Fund as one of two "high-rated" charities in the Health category.

 - AKF continued to maintain its A+ rating from CharityWatch in 2016.